sachinchoolur/lightGallery/site-astro/src/content/docs/web-share.md

 ---
 title: 'Web Share'
-description: 'The share plugin opens the native OS share sheet on touch devices and falls back to the classic dropdown — plus the X share target.'
+description: 'The share plugin opens the native OS share sheet on touch devices and falls back to the classic dropdown, plus the X share target.'
-lead: 'Native OS share sheet first, classic dropdown as the fallback — and sharing targets brought up to date.'
+lead: 'Native OS share sheet first, classic dropdown as the fallback, and sharing targets brought up to date.'
 date: 2026-08-07T00:00:00.000Z
 draft: false
 images: []